Professor, Center for Autoimmune, Musculoskeletal and Hematopoietic Diseases,

-Professor of Molecular Medicine, Hofstra North Shore-LIJ School of Medicine
+Professor of Molecular Medicine, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Phone: (516) 562-3840

-Anne Davidson, MBBS, is professor of Molecular Medicine at Hofstra North Shore-LIJ School of Medicine and investigator at the Feinstein Institute for Medical Research.
+Anne Davidson, MBBS, is professor of Molecular Medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell and investigator at the Feinstein Institute for Medical Research.
 She received her MBBS degree from the University of Melbourne, Australia and is a board certified Rheumatologist.
-She is currently the program director of the Rheumatology fellowship at the North Shore-LIJ Health System.
+She is currently the program director of the Rheumatology fellowship at Northwell Health.
 Dr. Davidson is a member of the medical advisory board for the NY SLE Foundation and co-chairs the grant review committee of the animal models subsection for the Lupus Research Institute.
 She is currently the chair of the scientific advisory council for the Rheumatology Research Foundation.

 The current interests of Dr. Davidson’s laboratory are focused on pathogenesis and therapy of SLE, an autoimmune disease affecting women of childbearing years.
 Production of autoantibodies directed against ubiquitous cellular components, such as DNA and other nuclear antigens, results in formation of immune complexes that can deposit in target tissues and initiate inflammation that causes organ damage.
 Other immune cells also become activated and contribute to the inflammatory process.